 6V6 Tube Review

 Current production 6V6 tube information.
-Updated April 21, 2015
+Updated July 31, 2017

 I've been experimenting for years working to find the right mix of good sounding and reliable 6V6 tubes to stock here at the shop.
 After installing thousands of tubes, here are my two top picks and why.

 Coming in at #3 – 6V6GT from Electro-Harmonix.
 A number of years ago this was the first good-sounding, well-built 6V6 tube to arrive on the scene after several years of living with not-so-great choices.
 It's based on the RCA type and it does of good job of looking and sometimes sounding like the vintage tube.
 A good pair of these tubes will provide superior tone to any other 6V6 available (matching the Tung Sol).
 The overdrive is very smooth and "creamy" with a soft feel.
 Great for harsh sounding amps or speakers.
 Although the reliability of this tube is generally quite good, we have been having a very difficult time getting good ones from the factory.
 Reading reviews of this tube on various forums and tube sellers web sites reveals a wide range of opinions.
-I've been puzzled by some of the negative remarks made by some about this tube and I've recently done some research to find out about this disparity of reviews.
+I've been puzzled by some of the negative remarks made by some about this tube and I've done some research to find out about this disparity of reviews.
 Over a period of several months, I ordered two fairly large batches of these tube directly from the manufacturer and did some comparative testing.
 I have found that a stunningly large percentage of these tubes do not meet specifications.
 Specifically, they will not produce anywhere near the rated output power of the amp and tube.
 After testing all the tubes on a Hickok tester and then on my custom built tube matcher, I set up a Deluxe Reverb amp for looking at and measuring the output waveform.
 The amp is rated at 22 watts RMS.
 The majority of the tubes in the first batch had a great waveform and produced 20 to 23 watts before clipping and sounded excellent.
-However, almost 30% of this group produced less than 18 watts and showed a distorted waveform.
+However, almost 30% of this group produced less than 18 watts and showed a distorted waveform and terrible tone.
 Some of the pairs produced under 10 watts!
 Of the second batch, none of the tubes could meet specs.
 Again, some pairs not even making 10 watts.
 I have returned the bad tubes and we are no longer ordering these tubes.

 Note about Grove Tubes 6V6 – GT markets the tubes on this list with their brand name on the tube and a higher price tag.
 Hopefully their testing is good enough to weed out the bad ones.
 We prefer to do our own testing and keep our prices as low as possible.